starquakee/CS-Funding/milestone1.md

 ##### 4.2.2.1 Safety

-The system needs to be able to safely save the user's password and other information, which could avoid data loss and data safety
+The system needs to be able to safely save the user's password and other information, which could avoid data loss and data safety.

 ##### 4.2.2.2 User Privacy

 User privacy needs to be guaranteed, that is, each user can only see the information and data that conform to his authority.
 For example, administrators can see everyone's information because of their higher privileges, while ordinary users can only see information about themselves.

 ## 5. Constraints

 ### 5.1 Operation Environment